Alternative History Flags

 The original cover of Fatherland showed the Nazi German Flag flying next to today’s blue and gold European Union flag.
 That makes no sense.
 Instead, I think the ‘European Union’, dominated as it would be by the German hegemony, would take the colours of the Nazi Party – red, white and black.
 The four arrows, as well as being reminiscent of the swastika, represent the aggressive expansionism of Fatherland’s dystopian Europe.

 In my novel A Kill in the Morning, the British Mandate of Palestine is a dominion of the British Commonwealth.
 Because of that, filling the canton with the Union Jack was obvious.
 So the flag is basically a cross between the flag of real-world Israel and the usual British Dominion design.
 I liked the sense of motion on this one.
 I imagine it whipping in the wind behind a gunboat of the Royal Israeli Navy as it powers across the Mediterranean.

 This is a more unusual one, a banner.
 It’s for an alternate Gothic State in central Europe.

 What do you think?

-If you’ve got a request for an alternative history flag please email me .
-If you like these ones then please share them using the buttons below.
+If you’ve got any requests for any more alternative history flags, please email me .
+Otherwise, please feel free to share these ones using the buttons below.